dandunnington/Pizzr/README.md

 # Pizzr

-A simple app to demonstrate the usuage of [DDCoordiantor](https://github.com/dandunnington/DDCoordinator)
+A simple app to demonstrate the usuage of the  [LittleJohn](https://github.com/dandunnington/DDCoordinator) coordinator framework